SpireGiorgioSavastano/cassa/README.md

-# Classification with Automated Semi-supervised Algorithms (CASA) package
+# Classification with Automated Semi-Supervised Algorithms (CASSA) package

 ## Overview

-`CASA` is a Python package to perform unsupervised and semi-supervised machine learning (ML) classification algorithms on generic tensors of pre-processed data, such as time series, altitude profiles, images, DDMs and spectra.
+`CASSA` is a Python package to perform unsupervised and semi-supervised machine learning (ML) classification algorithms on generic tensors of pre-processed data, such as time series, altitude profiles, images, DDMs and spectra.
 Mainly tested on Earth Information (EI) data produced by our own satellites, such as GNSS-RO sTEC profiles and GNSS-R DDMs.
 It produces a database of labeled clusters that can be used to classify new unlabeled data.

 It includes the following blocks: